lusayosayo/perimeter/README.md

           python3 manage.py runserver

-  + Navigate to your browser and run: http://localhost:8000/perimeter/accounts/login.
+  + Navigate to your browser and run: http://localhost:8000/perimeter/accounts/login and login with the credentials you specified.